Company Registration: 08971619

 5. Data minimisation

-The company shall ensure that personal data are adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed.
+The community interest company shall ensure that personal data are adequate, relevant and limited to what is necessary for the purposes for which they are processed.
 Personal data collected above what is necessary can only be retained when strictly relevant to planned developmental areas of the community interest company.
 Personal data retained past four years will be subject to an archiving system (7b).
 The company should review the Registrar of Systems and ensure third-party GDPR compliance annually.
 The company should only use third-party systems when deemed necessary and relevant within the processing principles of GDPR.

 7. Archiving / removal